nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br>

 * **Users**:
-  - anUdder (refers to any type of user described below)
+  - Udder (refers to any type of user described below)
   - brUdders (refers to mentee users and/or those who wish to mentor as peers)
   - mUdders (refers to mentor users)
 --------------------------------------------------------------------------------------------------------------------